Britain's Sikhs reeling from Wisconsin attack

 His mother, Binder Singh, standing next to him, looked worried as she listened to her son and shook her head.
 Asked about her view, she just said: "If it happened in America, it could happen in London."

-But many community members emphasised that the long-standing presence of Sikhs in Britain meant the average British person knew more about them.
+But many community members emphasized that the long-standing presence of Sikhs in Britain meant the average British person knew more about them.

 Sikh bikers in turbans are exempted from wearing crash helmets in Britain.
 Sikhs, whose religion was founded by Guru Nanak Dev in Punjab in the 15th century, also fought alongside British troops in the Burma campaign of World War Two.